appdev-lessons/refactoring-msm-gui-1/content.md

-# Refactoring Must See Movies GUI with Methods
+# Refactoring Must See Movies GUI with Instance Methods

 ## Objective